sadSader/lua-language-server-wiki/Privacy.md

 # Overview

+> Telemetry has beed removed since `v3.6.5`, thank you for your positive feedback in the community!

 Help improve the `Lua-language-server` by sending usage statistics and exceptions to the team.

 If you don't want to send any of this information to the team, please follow the instructions below to disable these features.